Possible spin-orbit driven spin-liquid ground state in the double perovskite phase of Ba3YIr2O9

-Our XRD analysis confirmed that the AP sample was formed in a hexagonal structure (P6$_{3}$/mmc) as reported earlier \cite{Doi-JPCM-16-2004} but after high-pressure treatment the structure changed to a cubic double perovskite (Ba$_{2}$MM'O$_{6}$) phase with space group Fm-$3$m.
+Our XRD analysis confirmed that the AP sample was formed in a hexagonal structure (P6$_{3}$/mmc) as reported earlier \cite{Doi-JPCM-16-2004} but we found that after high-pressure treatment the structure changed to a cubic double perovskite (Ba$_{2}$MM'O$_{6}$) phase with space group Fm-$3$m.
 It is relevant to mention that Ba$_{3}$NiSb$_{2}$O$_{9}$ was also reported to transform from a hexagonal (P6$_{3}$/mmc) to cubic (Fm-$3$m) phase when treated under $9$\,GPa pressure at $1273$\,K for $30$\,min \cite{Cheng-PRL-107-2011}.
 In the XRD pattern (Fig. \ref{fig:XRD}) of the HP phase, a few extra peaks (marked as {*}) are present which are identified as due to unreacted Ir and account for about $5\%$ of the contribution.
-Also, all the major peaks have a shoulder on the right side.
-These shoulders possibly arise from a double perovskite phase with a slightly different cell parameter.
-Accordingly, a two-phase Rietveld refinement (Fig. \ref{fig:XRD}) performed with our XRD data yields lattice parameter $a=8.3248\text{\AA}$ for the primary phase and $a'=8.202 150\mu$m$\times$$100\mu$m (approx.){]} (from the same batch on which other measurements are done) for both AP and HP samples using the four probe technique.
-The temperature dependence of resistance for both the samples is semiconductor-like (Fig. \ref{fig:Resistance}).
+Also, all the major peaks have a shoulder on the right side as shown in the inset of Fig. \ref{fig:XRD}.
+These shoulders possibly arise from a double perovskite phase with a slightly different cell parameter (this could happen due to a miscibility gap in the phase diagram).
+Accordingly, a two-phase Rietveld refinement (Fig. \ref{fig:XRD}) performed with our XRD data yields lattice parameter $a=8.3248\text{\AA}$ for the primary phase and $a'=8.202$$\text{\AA}$ for the secondary phase (about $10\%$ content).
+A similar double perovskite Ba$_{2}$YIrO$_{6}$ (space group Fm-$3$m) has lattice parameter $a=8.35032\text{\AA}$\cite{Fu-JAlloyComp-394-2005}.
+Atomic cell parameters for the primary phase resulting from our refinement are listed in Table \ref{tab:XYZ positions}.
+Attempts to explain the XRD data using a cubic perovskite structure (chemical formula Ba(Y$_{1/3}$Ir$_{2/3}$)O$_{3}$) with approximately half the lattice parameter of the double perovskite (chemical formula Ba$_{2}$Ir(Y$_{2/3}$Ir$_{1/3}$)O$_{6}$) did not lead to a good refinement.
+On the other hand, we find that an ordered arrangement of IrO$_{6}$ and Y$_{2/3}$Ir$_{1/3}$O$_{6}$ octahedra form the cubic double perovskite Ba$_{2}$Ir(Y$_{2/3}$Ir$_{1/3}$)O$_{6}$ structure of the HP phase (shown in Fig. \ref{fig:Structure}).
+We note that every Y will have $6$ Ir as its nearest neighbors while as next nearest neighbors it will have $33\%$ Ir and $67\%$ Y.

-For $^{89}$Y NMR measurements, a Tecmag pulse spectrometer and a fixed magnetic field $93.954$\,kOe obtained inside a room-temperature-bore Varian superconducting magnet were used.
-Variable temperature was obtained with the help of an Oxford cryostat and accessories.
-The $^{89}$Y nucleus has spin $I=1/2$ ($100\%$ natural abundance) and gyromagnetic ratio $\gamma/2\pi$ = $2.08583$\,MHz/T.